 A wheelchair accessible vehicle (WAV) can make a great difference for disabled drivers and passengers.
-Travelling in your wheelchair means you don't need to transfer in and out, or stow it in the boot, so you can travel more freely.
-If you have someone who helps you, it can save them from injuring themselves by lifting you or your wheelchair.
-If your wheelchair has a specialist seating system, you can benefit from the support or pressure relief it gives you in the car too.
+Travelling in your wheelchair means you don't need to transfer in and out or stow it in the boot, so you can travel more freely.
+If you have someone who helps you, installing a winch can save them from injuring themselves by lifting you or your wheelchair.
+If your wheelchair has a specialist seating system, you can benefit from the support or pressure relief it gives you while you're travelling.

-This information will help you decide what you need.
-We look at what WAVs are, the standards and regulations that apply to them and the various types that are available.
+We look at what WAVs are, the standards and regulations that apply to them and the various types that are available:

-As a guide, new WAVs can range from £12,000 to £40,000 depending on the type of vehicle and WAV you choose.
-For second hand WAVs there are a number of dealers or you can buy privately.
+New WAVs can range from £13,500 to £55,000 depending on the type of vehicle you choose.
+For second-hand WAVs you can choose from a number of dealers or buy privately.

 For information on companies that make, equip or sell WAVs, see our Useful contacts, which gives names and addresses of suppliers and fitters, and details of the services they provide.

 Download our WAVs information as a complete guide here: Wheelchair accessible vehicles (PDF).
 Or you can receive printed publications by post (UK only).